awesome-astra/docs/docs/pages/aiml/aws/aws-sagemaker.md

 cleanly dispose of after you are done:

 - endpoints deployed in SageMaker (i.e. the Embedding and the LLM models).
 You can delete them from the "Endpoints" view, reachable through the "Inference / Endpoints" entry in SageMaker's left-hand navbar (once deleted, you can click the Refresh icon in SageMaker Studio's "Endpoints" tab to make sure they are not listed anymore);
 - resources started to run the notebook itself.
-These can be shut down from within SageMaker Studio: select the "Running Terminals and Kernels" view on the left toolbar (see picture below) and click the "shut down" icon next to all instances, apps and sessions associated to the notebook you just ran.
+These can be shut down from within SageMaker Studio: select the "Running Terminals and Kernels" view on the left toolbar (see picture below) and click the "shut down" icon next to all instances, apps and sessions associated to the notebook you just ran;
+- you may want to even delete entirely the "SageMaker domain" your created.
+This requires several steps, outlined [here](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
+Do not forget you will have to manually destroy an associated S3 bucket as well;
+- a Collection in your Astra DB instance.
+The notebook provides a way to delete it programmatically.

 <img src="../../../../img/sagemaker/screenshots/sagemaker_cleanup.png" />